|Go to verse:|

 Merrill Unger wrote about meonen: “But the precise etymology of the Hebrew term is uncertain.
 Some would derive it from the root anan (‘to cover’), ‘one who practices hidden or occult arts.’
 This explanation, though, has no real support from usage.
 Others would connect the word with anan (‘cloud’), ‘one who observes the clouds with a view of obtaining an oracle.’
 Still others would make it a denominative from ayin (‘eye’), ‘one who smites with the evil eye.’
 But nothing in the context would suggest any of those views.
 The most likely explanation is that the expression is from the Semitic root meaning ‘to emit a hoarse nasal sound’ …such a sound as was customary in the reciting magical formulas (Lev.
 19:26; 2 Kings 21:6).”
 (Merrill Unger, Biblical Demonology, Kregel Publications, Grand Rapids, 1994.
 P. 131).
 Isaiah 8:19 speaks of mediums and people who try to get information from the spirit world who “chirp and mutter” as part of the practices they engage in.

-The HALOT Hebrew-English lexicon has “to interpret signs, soothsayer.”
+The HALOT Hebrew and Aramaic Lexicon of the Old Testament has “to interpret signs, soothsayer.”
 It is likely that in this context meonen refers more generally to those who engage in various magical arts to determine the future rather than those who actively practice magic and other “black arts” with the intent of influencing the future.
 There are many different ways people attempt to “tell someone’s fortune,” including Ouija boards, Tarot cards, and palm reading; and the list goes on and on.
 Many of those people do in fact speak or chant as they practice their art, and that could have been ridiculed in Isaiah as “chirp and mutter.”

 “interprets omens.”
 The Hebrew verb is nachash (#05172 נָחַשׁ), and it referred to interpreting omens and divining by means of them.
 In Genesis 44:5 and 15, Joseph was said to be able to use his cup to divine (which is the same Hebrew word: interpreting omens), but it is also possible that he never did so, but used that as a ruse.
 There is no biblical record of Joseph actually interpreting omens or using any type of divination except by the revelation he got from God.

 “practices sorcery.”
 The Hebrew verb is kashaph (#03784 כָּשַׁף).
 For our purpose, a sorcerer is “one who practices magic by using occult formulas, incantations, and mystic mutterings…it is evidently commonly employed to include the whole field of divinatory occultism.”
 (Merrill Unger, Biblical Demonology, Kregel Publications, Grand Rapids, 1994, p.
 153).
 A sorcerer is one who seeks to control things in the natural world by summoning or controlling supernatural forces.
 Scholars have not been able to exactly pin down the ancient understanding of the difference between a “witch” and a “sorceress,” and the words may in fact have been basically synonymous.
 There seems to be very little difference between our understanding of a “witch” and a “sorcerer,” and although older versions such as the KJV use “witch,” the modern versions almost universally use “sorcerer,” which might be due to the fact that the word “witch” in our modern times usually, but not always, carries the idea of an old woman who lives alone with black cats, big pots, all kinds of weird ingredients, and who casts spells that turn people into frogs and such.
 That is not a true image of what witches or sorceresses are like.
-The real problem is that they deal with demons.
+Actually, the modern definitions of “witchcraft” and “sorcery” given in different sources vary greatly and are often contradictory.
+For example, some sources say witchcraft usually involves doing good while sorcery involves doing evil, while other sources say witchcraft deals with doing evil too.
+But call it witchcraft or sorcery, the real problem is that they both deal with demons.

 God commanded that sorcerers and sorceresses were to be put to death (Exod.
 22:18; cp.
 Lev.
 20:27).
 That was because of their intimate involvement with demons, which are the avowed enemies of God and righteousness, and are hurtful to all of God’s creation.
 There are only two ultimate supernatural sources, God and the Devil, and anyone who is working with supernatural powers that are not from God is against God.
 The idea that there is “good witchcraft” is a falsehood foisted upon people so the Devil can gain a larger foothold on the person and society.